kkuegler/vue-parent-emit/README.md

 ## Usage

 Create an event source using `newEventSource()` in the parent and pass it as a prop (e.g. `:onMyEvent="myEventSource"`) to the child.
-In the child's `mounted()` method, use the event source as a method to pass in the event listener (e.g. `this.onMyEvent(this.fetchSomeData)`).
+In the child's `mounted()` method, call this event source as a function and pass in the event listener (e.g. `this.onMyEvent(this.fetchSomeData)`).
 Now your event listener is set up.

 You can emit events from the parent like `myEventSource.emit('hello child!')`.
+You can call `emit()` without a parameter, or with a single parameter to pass arbitrary data to the event listener functions.

-Triggering actions, like re-fetching child data is a very good use-case for this mechanism.
-It is not (primarily) intended to pass data to the child.
-Props can do that just fine.
+See [Usage Notes](#usage-notes) for further discussion.

 ## Example